aklump/taskcamp_objects/docs/source/feature.md

 ### Todos
 All todo items will be copied into and are available as a Priority List whose title and description inherit those of the Feature.
 See also [Todos](todo.html), [Priority Lists](priority_list.html).

+### Files
+A list of file paths preceeded by a header of `Files`, e.g.

+    ## Files
+    /some/great/path/index.html
+    /some/great/path/import.php